 - Bag drops where possible

 - Packed lunches, Snacks, Bottled water, beers, drinks in huts

 Who is this for?

 The Tour du Mont Blanc Trek is well suited to fit hillwalkers, capable of trekking for 7 days in a row carrying a light (5-8kg) rucksack.
 We follow footpaths each day and the terrain is hilly!
-We stay in mountain refuges every night during the trek, which provide basic but comfortable lodging and good food.
+We stay in a mixture of mountain refuges and local hotels, gites and B&Bs during the trek, which all provide basic but comfortable lodging and good food.
 This helps keep our packs light carrying only snacks, clothing and essentials.
-There will be vehicle support duiring the trip where possible, so a change of clothes is never far away and this helps to keep the packs light.
+There will be vehicle support during the trip where possible, so a change of clothes is never far away and this helps to keep the packs light.

 Accommodation and huts